AppSheet: History

 AppSheet was originally founded by Praveen Seshadri in March 2014 after several months of developing the product at his home in Seattle, Washington.

 In 2015, AppSheet received seed funding from New Enterprise Associates.

 In 2018, AppSheet launched SPEC, a natural-language programming tool allowing non-coders to build apps by asking users in plain English what they want to build.

-On January 14, 2020, AppSheet announced they had been acquired by Google and would be joining the Google Cloud team.
+On January 14, 2020, AppSheet announced it had been acquired by Google and would be joining the Google Cloud team.